 1999 Marathon Oil Co., Houston, Texas

 Adjunct Assistant Professor, University of Arkansas Geophysical Field Exercise in Montana (1986-88) (4-week course).

 Instructor, Indiana University Geological Field Station, Montana (1989-2002) (G429: 6-week geologic mapping course, average 50+ students per session; also: 1999-2002, geologic instruction for G329, field environmental course).

 Assistant Instructor, Introduction to Geologic Mapping in Structurally Complex Terrains, a field workshop for professional geoscientists conducted in Montana (7 days, 1994-1998, not every year).

-AAPG Visiting Geologist, 1995-present.
+AAPG Visiting Geologist, 1995-2007.
 Technical talks and oil industry discussions at university geoscience departments, including Winona State U., St. Cloud State U., U. of Wisconsin Eau Claire, U. of Tennessee, Oxford College of Emory University, Richard Stockton College (NJ), Lafayette College, Indiana University, University of Iowa, University of Montana, and Eastern Washington U.

 Image analysis of volcanic tuffs from southern Nevada for nuclear waste repository site characterization.

 Image analysis of concretes for determination of air-void distribution.

 Image analysis applications to Remote Sensing and GIS technology.